circlefin/malachite/specs/english/README.md

    - Reason II: a `2f + 1` threshold of `⟨PREVOTE, h, vr, id(v)⟩` messages
      can still be obtained and unblock the processing of `PROPOSAL(h, r, v, vr)` received in the current round.
-   - Observe that `PREVOTE` messages for `nil` do not need to be maintained or stored.
+   - Observe that `PREVOTE` messages for `nil` do not need to be maintained for previous rounds.
 3. `PRECOMMIT` messages should be maintained when a validator moves to higher rounds, as well as new `PRECOMMIT` messages from previous rounds should be stored.
    - Reason I: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages